Katharine Hepburn: Success in later years (1963–1970)

 Hepburn quickly returned to acting after Tracy's death, choosing to occupy herself as a remedy against grief.
 She received numerous scripts and chose to play Eleanor of Aquitaine in The Lion in Winter (1968), a part she called "fascinating".
 She read extensively in preparation for the role, in which she starred opposite Peter O'Toole.
 Filming took place in Montmajour Abbey in the south of France, an experience she loved despite being—according to director Anthony Harvey—"enormously vulnerable" throughout.
 John Russell Taylor of The Times suggested that Eleanor was "the performance of her ... career", and proved that she was "a growing, developing, still surprising actress".
 The movie was nominated in all the major categories at the 41st Academy Awards, and for the second year running Hepburn won the Oscar for Best Actress (shared with Barbra Streisand for Funny Girl).
 The role, combined with her performance in Guess Who's Coming to Dinner, also received a British Academy Film Award (BAFTA) for Best Actress.
 Hepburn's next appearance was in The Madwoman of Chaillot (1969), which she filmed in Nice immediately after completing The Lion in Winter.
 The picture was a failure critically and financially, and reviews targeted Hepburn for giving a misguided performance.
 By the end of 1969, she was voted the most popular female star in America by Quigley's Top Ten Money Making Stars Poll, making a rare occurrence of an actress over 50 and 60 to achieve such a position.

 From December 1969 to August 1970, Hepburn starred in the Broadway musical Coco, about the life of Coco Chanel.
 She admitted that before the show, she had never sat through a theatrical musical.
 She was not a strong singer, but found the offer irresistible and, as Berg puts it, "what she lacked in euphony she made up for in guts".
 The actress took vocal lessons six times a week in preparation for the show.
 She was nervous about every performance and recalled "wondering what the hell I was doing there".
 Reviews for the production were mediocre, but Hepburn herself was praised, and Coco was popular with the public—with its run twice extended.
 She later said Coco marked the first time she accepted that the public was not against her, but actually seemed to love her.
-Her work earned a Tony Award nomination for Best Actress in a Musical.
+Her work earned her a Tony Award nomination for Best Actress in a Musical.